 Biomedical engineering expertise is undoubtedly an important component of these advances, as the practice demands a comprehensive understanding of both biological and medical aspects.
 It basically applies well-known principles in engineering and physical sciences to study and solve problems in biology and medicine.
 STEI ITB predicts the increasing relevance of educating future engineers with a strong affinity for biology and medicine; then a special program was established in the field of Biomedical Engineering.

-The Biomedical Engineering Program at SEEI ITB is made up of faculty members who are well respected in their areas of research and education.
-They engage in research activities encompassing a wide range of areas such as electronics and instrumentation, signal processing, computer networks, intelligent system and robotics, machine vision, and biomedical system modeling.
-The multi/trans-disciplinary nature of the program is demonstrated through the active participation of different faculty and schools at ITB; among others the School of Life Science and Technology, School of Pharmacy, Faculty of Mathematics and Natural Sciences, and the Faculty of Industrial Technology.
+The Biomedical Engineering Program at STEI ITB is made up of faculty members who are respected in their research and education fields.
+They are involved in research activities spanning various fields such as electronics and instrumentation, signal processing, computer networks, intelligent systems and robotics, machine vision, and biomedical systems modeling.
+The multi/trans-disciplinary nature of the program is demonstrated through the active participation of various faculties and schools at ITB; including the School of Life Sciences and Technology, the School of Pharmacy, the Faculty of Mathematics and Natural Sciences, and the Faculty of Industrial Technology.

-Parallel with the advances in biology and medicine, the demands for biomedical engineering expertise will become increasingly popular in the future.
-The following job titles represent only a handful of the choices available:
+As advances in biology and medicine advance, the demand for biomedical engineering expertise will become more and more popular in the future.
+The following job titles represent just a few of the options available: